 I chose to study at Sunderland as I’ve grown up here and watched the University develop and become a major part of the city.
 The facilities are excellent and the locations of both campuses are beautiful.
-I chose to study BSc (Hons) Health and Social Care and then continued onto the MSc Inequality and Society as I was passionate about the topic.
+I chose to study BSc (Hons) Health and Social Care and then continued onto the MSc Inequality and Society course as I was passionate about the topic.

-My favourite part of the course is that it is unique and every student is able to focus on their individual interests, as some of the modules are co-constructed which gives us the opportunity to be in charge of our learning.
+My favourite part of the course is that it's unique and every student is able to focus on their individual interests, as some of the modules are co-constructed which gives us the opportunity to be in charge of our learning.
 I would tell prospective students who are looking to study at the University of Sunderland that they won’t regret doing it!
 You won’t get a more passionate education anywhere else.

 My degrees have helped develop my career prospects and helped me advance into different roles in education and childcare.
-Plus, a volunteering role for a charity called ReportOut, a global Sexual Orientation and Gender Identity human rights organisation, is allowing me to put all of the knowledge I have gained during both of my degrees into practise.
+Plus, a volunteering role for a charity called ReportOut, a global Sexual Orientation and Gender Identity human rights organisation, is allowing me to put all the knowledge I have gained during both of my degrees into practice.

 The University has helped shape me as a person and has given me a platform of knowledge I never thought I would gain.
 I have gone from being someone who was told in school that he would never be good enough for university, to becoming an academic and developing my learning.
 I have met some amazing people and made friends for life.
 If I had to give advice to anyone debating whether to study here or not, I would say “The only man who never makes mistakes is the man who never does anything”, so just do it!”